Life here is starting to slow down, but it’s definitely

 4) Those moments where it just hits me that I am actually living in Africa.

-the side of the road when you’re hungry or thirsty & stuck in traffic.
+5) Being able to buy water or food off of peoples heads on the side of the road when you’re hungry or thirsty & stuck in traffic.

 6) Watching my drumming teacher dance.